 Under Herring Alternative 2, the amount and quality of information collected as part of an industry-funded monitoring would vary with the type of coverage target alternative specified for the herring fishery.
-Impacts on protected species associated with specific coverage target alternatives (Herring Alternatives 2.1-2.6) are discussed in the following section.
+Impacts on protected species associated with specific coverage target alternatives (Herring Alternatives 2.1-2.7) are discussed in the following section.

 Herring Alternative 2 would specify that requirements for industry-funded observers and at-sea monitors include a HVF certification for the herring fishery.
 The HVF certification was developed in order to more effectively train certified NEFOP observers in high volume catch sampling and documentation.
-HVF certification allows observer to cover any of the fisheries that pump catch, typically the midwater trawl and purse seine fleets.
 This certification was developed to prepare observers for changes in the regulations and new requirements that were under consideration in Herring Amendment 5.